 - Using a Master Elite contractor gives the homeowner access to one of GAF’s enhanced warranties, the System Plus warranty, or the brand’s best Golden Pledge warranty.

-- The warranties are generally considered the best in the industry: Comparing the fine print on warranties from GAF, CertainTeed, Owens Corning and other top brands, shows that each has its strong points.
-GAF are considered the best, and roofing installers want a product the manufacturer will stand behind.
+- The warranties are generally considered the best in the industry: Comparing the fine print on warranties from GAF, CertainTeed, Owens Corning, and other top brands, shows that each has its strong points.
+GAF warranties are considered the best, and roofing installers want a product the manufacturer will stand behind.
 Otherwise, the roofer takes the blame for issues.

 Why home inspectors like GAF shingles: Home inspectors see a lot of homes whether they’re inspecting them for a home-buyer or looking for damage following a major storm.
 Their reviews are typically that the quality of GAF products is better than average in a couple of areas:

 - GAF’s best lines show excellent durability: GAF’s most popular shingles including Timberline, Grand Sequoia, Grand Canyon (ultra premium shingle) and Glenwood (ultra premium shingle) are well made with fiberglass-mesh reinforced asphalt.
-Shingles are built in multiple fused layers, and when installed provide three to five layers of protection to the roof, depending on which line it is.
+GAF laminate shingles are built in multiple fused layers, and when installed, provide three to five layers of protection to the roof, depending on which line of shingle it is.

-- Impact resistant GAF shingles do what they’re supposed to do: GAF Timberline ArmorShield II and Grand Sequoia ArmorShield shingles are both UL 2218 Class 4 rated.
-This means that a 1.25” steel ball dropped twice onto the same spot of the shingle from 12 feet height will not damage it.
+- Impact resistant (AS) GAF shingles do what they’re supposed to do: GAF Timberline ArmorShield II and Grand Sequoia ArmorShield shingles are both UL 2218 Class 4 impact-resistance rated.
+This means that a 2” steel ball dropped twice onto the same spot of the shingle from 20 feet height will not damage it.

 - Wind resistance is very good: GAF Timberline HDZ and other GAF dimensional/architectural shingles offer excellent resistance to tearing in high winds.
 In fact, GAF Timberline HDZ shingles come with a standard 130 MPH wind warranty, even with the standard 4-nail application method.

 Why homeowners like GAF shingles: Homeowners often prefer GAF products for the same reasons contractors and inspectors give them high ratings.

-- Good options in every price range: From affordable 25-year three-tab shingles to upscale shingles, to specialty shingles resistant to impact, stain-protection and solar-reflective shingles, GAF has good options for any homeowner.
+- Good options in every price range: From affordable 25-year three-tab shingles to upscale (ultra-premium) shingles, to specialty shingles that are resistant to hail impact, and solar-reflective energy-efficient shingles, GAF has good options for any homeowner.